2 Stanford economists win Nobel prize for improving auctions

 Last week, the Nobel Committee awarded the prize for physiology and medicine for discovering the liver-ravaging hepatitis C virus.
 The prize for physics honored breakthroughs in understanding black holes, and the chemistry prize went to scientists behind a powerful gene-editing tool.

 The literature prize was awarded to American poet Louise Glück.
-The World Food Program won the peace prize for its effort to combat hunger.
+The World Food Program won the peace prize for efforts to combat hunger.

+Jordans reported from Berlin, Wiseman from Washington.
+Associated Press writers Desiree Seals in Smyrna, Georgia, and David Runk in Grosse Pointe Farms, Michigan, contributed.

+Read more about Nobel Prizes past and present by The Associated Press at https://www.apnews.com/NobelPrizes